How to Solve a Word Problem

 Posted by Tiara Swinson on February 27, 2018

-A proven step-by-step method for solving word problems is actually quite simple.
+Steps for solving word problems, using a proven step-by-step method for solving word problems is actually quite simple:

 • Read the problem out loud to yourself